-All providers face some level of economic pressure from reimbursement and competition that has elevated costsaving goals.
-While this is more dramatic for some (e.g., local traditionalists) than others (e.g., local progressive academic medical centers), it is hard to find a hospital in the U.S. that has not undergone a cost-cutting initiative in the past several years.
+Nonetheless, the number of unique acute care provider organizations will be fewer in five years and the Progressives will continue to grow their share of spending (whether through acquisition or the gradual evolution of Nonprogressives into Progressives).
+Effectively targeting and developing compelling offerings for these Progressives is paramount to the long-term success of healthcare suppliers.
+Segmentation Implications on Supplier Relationships As acute care providers are changing in size and scope, their supply chain activities and relationships with suppliers are also changing.
+While these changes are most evident for more Progressive health systems, all hospitals have experienced some level of change.
+Understanding these dynamics is critical for the continued market success of healthcare suppliers.
+All providers face some level of economic pressure from reimbursement and competition that has elevated cost-saving goals.
+While this is more dramatic for some (e.g., Local Traditionalists) than others (e.g., Local Progressive academic medical centers), it is hard to find a hospital in the US that has not undergone a cost-cutting initiative in the past several years.
 To drive these cost savings, most providers are increasingly centralizing their purchasing decisions and trying to standardize the products and services they buy.
-For a wide range of products and services, decision-making has continued to shift away from clinicians to administrators.
-While administrators have long held sway with respect to more commodity items, they are increasingly having greater say over physician preference items as well.
-Clinicians still retain strong influence over some product categories and are certainly represented on the value analysis committees employed by most providers, but the impact of physician influence is substantially diminished in many categories and in many provider organizations.
-This has been enabled, in part, by increasing hospital employment of physicians (see Figure 7), which inherently gives the administration more influence and helps it drive standardization initiatives.

-In line with this shift in decision-making is a strong interest in standardization (see Figure 8) - not only of products, but also of processes and protocols.
-While the primary goal of standardization tends to be cost savings, secondary goals include improved efficiency and consistency in training staff and reduced variability in procedures, which helps control outcome variability in a value-based care environment.
-As providers seek to standardize, they often attempt to rationalize their supplier base and try to offer suppliers a higher share of business in exchange for lower pricing.
+For a wide range of products and services, decision-making Figure 7 has continued to shift away from clinicians to administrators.
+While administrators have long held sway with respect to more commodity items, they are increasingly having greater say over physician preference items (PPI) as well.
+Clinicians still retain strong influence over some product categories and are certainly represented on the value analysis committees (VACs) employed by most providers, but the impact of physician influence is substantially diminished in many categories and in many provider organizations.
+This has been enabled, in part, by increasing hospital employment of physicians, which inherently gives the administration more influence and helps it drive standardization initiatives (see Figure 7).
+In line with this shift in decisionmaking is a strong interest in standardization-not only of products, but also of processes and protocols (see Figure 8).
+While the primary goal of standardization tends to be cost savings, secondary goals include improved efficiency and consistency while training staff and reduced variability in procedures, which helps control outcome variability in a value-based care environment.
+As providers seek to standardize, they often attempt to rationalize their supplier base and try to offer suppliers higher share of business in exchange for lower pricing.
 Notably, provider organizations differ substantially in their ability to drive actual compliance with standardization targets, which limits the effectiveness of these tactics today.
-Nonetheless, providers are expected to be able to improve their ability to drive standardization/compliance, which will give an advantage to suppliers with broader portfolios and more compelling bundles going forward.
+Nonetheless, providers are expected to be able to improve their ability to drive standardization/ compliance, which will advantage suppliers with broader portfolios and more compelling bundles going forward.
 Smaller suppliers can certainly compete successfully, but the playing field for winning based on differentiated offerings is narrowing.
 While success in driving standardization varies across provider organizations, efforts in this direction are expected to continue.
+Figure 8 Perceived level of purchasing and clinical protocol standardization (all hospitals/health systems), 2018 While administrators have long held swav with respect to more commodity items.